amtep/ck3spell/README.md

 # ck3spell
 Spelling checker for Crusader Kings 3 localization files.

-It also works for Imperator: Rome.
+It also works for Imperator: Rome, Stellaris, Hearts of Iron 4, and Europa Universalis 4.

 ## Purpose
 Localization files for CK3 (Crusader Kings 3) contain the text presented to the user for all the UI elements, in-game events and decisions, etc.